 Benefits of fermented soy products over tofu

-- By choosing organic, you are eating a non-GMO food product that is free form pesticides.
+- By choosing organic, you are eating a non-GMO food product that is free from pesticides.

 - Fermented food is rich in probiotics.
 This good bacteria supports gut health, which in turn supports the health of the whole body.